canaanalan/playwright-cloud-lite-twtl/README.md

 ## Why I Built This

-Mostly for fun :D I like PLaywright better but CYpress Cloud is my favorite part of Cypress, so I wanted to try to build my own pretty dashboard for Playwright.
+Mostly for fun :D I like PLaywright better but Cypress Cloud is my favorite part of Cypress, so I wanted to try to build my own pretty dashboard for Playwright.
 My plan is to bake into a live server so it can actually be used by anyone.

 It is nowhere near the full enterprise test platform YET.
-It is a practical "cloud lite" slice FOR NOW.
+It is a practical "cloud lite" slice FOR NOW. :P

 ## What It Does